Rule Extraction in Unsupervised Anomaly Detection for Model Explainability: Application to OneClass SVM: 3. Our Proposal

-\textit{getRules} calls function \textit{getVertices} with a specific number of clusters, $n_{cl}$.
-This function then performs the clustering over the non-anomalous data points, $X_n$, using the function \textit{getClusters} that returns the label of the cluster for each data point, as well as the centroid position for each cluster using the K-means++ algorithm \cite{arthur2007k}.
-Then, it iterates through each cluster and first obtains the subset of data points for that cluster $X_{nc}$ with the function $insideCluster$.
-After that, if there are enough data points in that cluster (more data points than the vertices of the hypercube) it computes the distance of each of them to the centroid with \textit{computeDistance} and uses the furthest $n_v$ as vertices.

-If there are not enough data points in that cluster (less than the number of vertices for the hypercube), all of them are used limits and the missing vertices are artificially generated to close the hypercube (leaving outside all anomalous data points).
+The next step is checking the type of features available.
 If all the features are categorical, then the rules for non-anomalous data points will simply be the unique combination of values for them.
 If there are both categorical and numerical features, the algorithm obtains the hypercubes (as mentioned for numerical features only) for the subset of data points associated to each combination of categorical values.

+Function $getR()$ calls different subfunctions depending on the $t$ parameter value, but in any of the cases, the approach is similar: clustering non-anomalous data points in a set of hypercubes that do not contain any anomalous data points.

+The "keep" approach, described in algorithm \ref{alg:oneclass_keep}, iteratively increases the number of clusters (hypercubes) until there are no anomalous points within any hypercube.
+The function \textit{outPosition} checks whether the rules defined based on the vertices of the hypercube do not include any data point from the anomalous subset, $X_y$. \textit{getRulesKeep} then calls function \textit{getVertex} (described in algorithm \ref{alg:additional}) with a specific number of clusters, $n_{cl}$.
+This function performs the clustering over the non-anomalous data points, $X_n$, using the function \textit{getClusters} that returns the label of the cluster for each data point, as well as the centroid position for each cluster using the specified cluster algorithm.

+If the algorithm is K-Prototypes, then if considers both categorical and numerical features (using $getKP$ function).
+If is K-Means++, then it applies the clustering over numerical features only (using $getKM$ function).